 Student Opportunities

-One of our goals is to promote student-driven health IPE initiatives that foster interprofessional teamwork and leadership skills.
+One of our goals is to promote student-driven interprofessional initiatives that prepare health professions learners to be collaborative-practice ready.
 Below is a growing list of IPE initiatives that are led by and/or focus on student and pre-licensure learners.
 Contact us to find out how the HIPE Center can support your student-led interprofessional program or activity.

 HIPE Center-Led Initiatives